James Purdey & Sons: Royal Miniature Guns

-Purdey have built two pairs of miniature guns for the British Royal Family.
-The first were commissioned for Queen Mary’s Dolls House in 1923, and were non-working 1:12-scale replicas of the company’s side-by-side shotguns.
-These were displayed in the library of the Dolls House on the instructions of King George V. To mark his Silver Jubilee in 1935, Purdey built a pair of fully-working miniature hammer guns, based on the King’s favourite pair.
-These were 1:6-scale, and were presented in a silver-gilt case made by the King’s jewellers, Garrard.
+Purdey has built two pairs of miniature guns for the British Royal Family.
+The first were commissioned for Queen Mary's Dolls' House in 1923, and were non-working 1:12-scale replicas of the company's side-by-side shotguns.
+These were displayed in the library of the Dolls' House on the instructions of King George V. To mark his Silver Jubilee in 1935, Purdey built a pair of fully-working miniature hammer guns, based on the King's favourite pair.
+These were 1:6 scale and presented in a silver-gilt case made by the King's jewellers, Garrard & Co.